chethancr13/chethancr13/README.md

 - 💞️ I’m looking to collaborate on : Data Scientist And Data Analysts
 - 📫 How to reach me📧:chethancr55621@gmail.com
 - 😄 Pronouns:HE/HIM
-- ⚡ Fun fact:A pouch potato
+- ⚡ Fun fact: I'm A pouch potato

 <!---